 9. Cut radiator parts out of dark modeling chocolate using a craft utility knife.
 Create headlights and rear brake lights by stacking red, orange, yellow and white modeling chocolate shapes.
 Cut out words using letter colors.
 Create license plates out of white and dark modeling chocolate.
 Customize them with chocolate writing.

 Add the tires to the sides of the cakes.
 Pipe white chocolate trim to create a dripping effect here and there to remind people that it’s a cake.
-Pipe a buttercream border around the edges of the wheels and around the base of the cake to seal seams.
-To learn how to form figurines out of modeling chocolate, check out my book.
+Pipe a buttercream frosting border around the edges of the wheels and around the base of the cake to seal seams.
+To learn how to form figurines out of modeling chocolate, check out this book.